 Why Do Tenants Sublease?

-Subleasing, the act of renting out a leased property to another party, is often a practical solution for tenants facing changing circumstances.
+Subleasing, the act of renting out a leased property to another party via a sub lease agreement, is often a practical solution for tenants facing changing circumstances.
 Here are some of the primary reasons tenants choose to sublease:

 - Relocation: A tenant might need to move to a new city or state due to work opportunities, personal commitments, or life changes.
-Rather than breaking their lease—often an expensive or complicated process—they opt to sublease the property for the remainder of their term.
+Rather than breaking their lease—often an expensive or complicated process—they opt to sublease the property for the remainder of their term through a sub lease agreement.

 - Financial Constraints: Unforeseen financial challenges, such as job loss, medical bills, or unexpected expenses, can make it difficult for tenants to afford their monthly rent.
 Subleasing allows them to share or transfer the rental burden to another individual.